 Below is the brief story of what actually happened with a link to a poem written in Decatur.

 A store manager falsely accused members of our group of lying in the aisles of his store and grabbing people and forcing them to listen.
 The store manager lied and the judge was ready to issue fines based on lies.
 The young people in the group never grabbed anyone or laid in the

 While the young people were in jail they worshiped the Lord and held Bible studies and sang praises in the cells, catwalks and finally they were put in with the felons.
-Many lives were touched from the prison staff to the prisoners they interacted with on a daily basis.
+Many lives were touched from the prison staff to the other prisoners they interacted with on a daily basis.
 These young people left the prison in better condition than they found it cleaning everything they could.
 I know because I was one of them.
 We were arrested in Decatur, IL also.
 Click the link below for a poem that I wrote about this experience.

 Please understand this concerning our arrest; we are not more spiritual or to be exalted in